Rebab: Variants

-There are chiefly 3 main types:
+There are chiefly three main types:

 A long-necked bowed variety that often has a spike at the bottom to rest on the ground (see first image to the right); thus this is called a spike fiddle in certain areas.
-Some of the instruments developing from this have vestigial spikes.
+Some of the instruments developing from this variant have vestigial spikes.

-A short-necked double-chested or "boat-shaped" variant; here plucked versions like the Maghreb rebab and the kabuli rebab (sometimes referred to as the robab or rubab) also exist.
+A short-necked double-chested or "boat-shaped" variant; plucked versions like the Maghreb rebab and the kabuli rebab (sometimes referred to as the robab or rubab) also exist.